-No school or district employee is allowed to administer to any student, or student's self-administration of, any prescription supervise а or non-prescription medication until a completed and signed School Medication Authorization Form is submitted by the student's parent/guardian.
-No allowed consume any prescription to possess or student is or non-prescription medication on school grounds or at a school-related function other than as provided for in this procedure.
+No school or district employee is allowed to administer to any student, or supervise a student's self-administration of, any prescription or non-prescription medication until a completed and signed School Medication Authorization Form is submitted by the student's parent/guardian.
+No student is allowed to possess or consume any prescription or 40 non-prescription medication on school grounds or at a school-related function other than as provided for in this procedure.

-SELF-ADMINISTRATION OF MEDICATION: A student may possess an epinephrine auto-injector (EpiPen®) and/or an asthma inhaler prescribed for use at the student's discretion, provided the student's parent/guardian has completed and signed a School Medication Authorization Form.
+SELF-ADMINISTRATION OF MEDICATION: A student may possess and self-administer an epinephrine injector (e.g., EpiPen®) and/or an asthma inhaler or medication prescribed for use at the student's discretion, provided the student's parent/guardian has completed and signed a School Medication Authorization Form.